DHTMLX/docs-suite/docs/grid/configuration.md

 #### Option format

 An option is either an `{ id, value }` pair or a plain string.
-Grid converts both parts to strings, because a header filter always reports its value as a string.
+Grid converts both `id` and `value` to strings, because a header filter always reports its value as a string.

 - `id` - the value stored in the cell.
 This is what the filter compares against, and what the [`customFilter`](#customizing-headerfooter-filters) function receives as its `match` parameter
 - `value` - the label shown in the dropdown